 We also research space systems and technology, and partner with the USC Viterbi School on the Space Engineering Research Center, a hands-on effort that enables students to participate at every stage of space research, development and flight.
 Our MOSIS integrated circuit unit drives innovation through its shared-services model, and has brokered fabrication of more than 50,000 integrated circuits for customers worldwide.

 A pacesetter for more than 40 years, ISI helped conceive, design and implement the Internet, including communications protocols that remain fundamental to Net operations.
 We also invented and developed the Domain Name System (DNS), the text-to-numerical-IP-address system that is essential to Internet functionality.
 And we managed significant Internet functions, including the Request for Comments that catalyzed and captured the emerging network, for decades.

 The Institute employs about 350 engineers, research scientists, graduate students and staff.
 About half of our researchers hold Ph.D.s, and about 40 serve as USC faculty.
-ISI’s executive director, Prem Natarajan, most recently was an executive vice president and principal scientist at Raytheon BBN Technologies.
+ISI's Michael Keston Executive Director and Research Professor, Prem Natarajan, most recently was an executive vice president and principal scientist at Raytheon BBN Technologies.
 ISI is based in Marina del Rey, California, and maintains a presence in Arlington, Virginia.